-Alan Donnelly is an Associate Professor in the Department of Physical Education and Sport Science and Interim Director of the Health Research Institute (HRI).
+Alan Donnelly is an Associate Professor in the Department of Physical Education and Sport Science and Director of the Health Research Institute (HRI).
 He is a member of the HRI Physical Activity for Health research cluster, and has an active research group with a focus on device-based measurement of physical behaviours, including sleeping, standing, siting and physical activity.
 His research work explored the link between the different activity behaviors and health indices across the lifespan, and measures the effectiveness of interventions to reduce sedentary behavior and enhance health.
 He is an Executive member of the International Society for the Measurement of Physical Behaviours (ISMPB), and is currently theme lead for the HRI Lifestyle and Health theme.

 Powell C, Browne LD, Carson BP, Dowd KP, Perry IJ, Kearney PM, Harrington JM, Donnelly AE.
 Use of Compositional Data Analysis to Show Estimated Changes in Cardiometabolic Health by Reallocating Time to Light-Intensity Physical Activity in Older Adults.
 Sports Med.
 2020 Jan;50(1):205-217. doi: 10.1007/s40279-019-01153-2